rayjlim/time-buckets/README.md

 Gc: how to migrate the sheets data to the db?

-Tagging: play, noplay dlhigh
-Keep list in table
 Use thoughts field for more context on tag dlhigh Front end read list and have buttons to add/ subtract from textarea

 Set a boundary of 20gb for too big;configurable Function that takes two games return Boolean if first is older than second Color code: red is high size calculated,
 Status: on_bluray, on_harddrive, to_download.
 Skip
 Larger than 20gb.
 Is auto assigned skip

+feat: View duplicates,with button to remove them feat:View by date desc, so know where last parsed

+Keep list of tags in table
+Use tags: installed, to-download, to-install, uninstalled, to-review, no-play, dl-high-priority Prioritize by lowest top, table UI to input priorities

-fix: title parsing
+## fix: title parsing

 https://fitgirl-repacks.site/halo-the-master-chief-collection/
 https://fitgirl-repacks.site/hackg-u-last-recode/
 https://fitgirl-repacks.site/observer/
 https://fitgirl-repacks.site/112-operator/

 ----

+handle category: SWITCH EMULATED

 ## SQL